 As a used furniture store, it works the same way.
-If you’re looking to buy pre-owned designed furniture online then you’ll want to purchase it from a store that not only authenticates the item but sells items of a consistent cleanliness and condition.
+If you’re looking to buy pre-owned designed furniture online then you’ll want to purchase it from a store that not only authenticates the item but sells items of consistent cleanliness and condition.
 You don’t want a dirty used-up designer couch, after all.

-Which the furniture offerings are mainly limited to high-dollar items you can find some great deal of things that have slipped through the cracks and gone with several price cuts.
+The furniture offerings are mainly limited to high-dollar items you can find some great deal of things that have slipped through the cracks and gone with several price cuts.

 17. Sotheby’s Home

 Sotheby’s is one of the oldest and premier auction houses that has moved the majority of its business online.
 While this does allow people like you and me to see what’s on auction, it seems to have also increased buying pressure and put the rare and luxury items ever more permanently out of my reach.

 However, that’s where Sotheby’s Home comes into the picture.